 Degustation is a French culinary term that refers to sampling an array of small dishes served one after the other.
-The term also encompasses ideas like savoring of food with all the senses, appreciation of ingredients and the chef’s technical skills, and enjoying food with good company.
+The term also encompasses ideas like savoring of food with all the senses, appreciation of ingredients, the chef’s technical skills, and enjoying food with good company.

-There are also other uses for this term, as you might find it used for sampling a selection of artisanal cheeses at a restaurant or when referring to Spanish-style tapas, though tapas are not a set menu like traditional French degustations are.
+There are other uses for this term, as you might find it used for sampling a selection of artisanal cheeses at a restaurant or when referring to Spanish-style tapas ( though tapas are not a set menu like traditional French degustations are).

 Where to Find Degustation Menus

-While finding a restaurant that serves a traditional eight-or-more-course degustation may be hard for the budget traveler, many restaurants in cities around the world often offer this special way of serving their menu.
+While finding a restaurant that serves a traditional eight-or-more-course degustation may be hard for the budget traveler, many restaurants in cities around the world often offer this unique way of serving their menu.

-Many establishments in "foodie destinations" like San Fransisco, Chicago, and New York City also serve smaller degustation menus that only feature six to nine courses—typically with two courses of seafood, red meat, dessert, and vegetables or sides.
+Many establishments in "foodie destinations" like San Fransisco, Chicago, and New York City also serve smaller degustation menus that only feature six to nine courses.
+This typically will have two courses of seafood, red meat, dessert, and vegetables or sides.

-Additionally, high-end restaurants are more likely to feature these exclusive menus to show of the culinary mastery of the kitchen's chef; while expensive, these carefully-crafted menus offer a unique taste experience as opposed to a typical (even if delicious) meal elsewhere.
+Additionally, high-end restaurants are more likely to feature these exclusive menus to show off the culinary mastery of the kitchen's chef.
+While expensive, these carefully-crafted menus offer a unique taste experience as opposed to a typical (even if delicious) meal elsewhere.

 The American Degustation: Tasting Menus

-While the French tradition of degustation focuses on a carefully-curated experience focusing on the senses, the gustatory system, culinary mastery, and excellent company, many American restaurants have taken up the traditions of sampling multiple dishes in a less curated setting.
+The French tradition of degustation focuses on a carefully-curated experience focusing on the senses, the gustatory system, culinary mastery, and excellent company.
+Many American restaurants have taken up the traditions of sampling multiple dishes in a less curated setting.